Simon Allen

 View all funding options in our Funding Database.

-Mechanical Engineering graduates are employed in a wide range of industry sectors such as manufacturing, power, oil and gas, construction, automotive, aerospace and medical industries.
+Mechanical Engineering graduates are employed in a wide range of industry sectors such as the manufacturing, energy, construction, automotive, aerospace and medical industries.
 They are involved in the design, manufacturing, installation and commissioning of mechanical systems and new technologies, and in the safety and reliability assessment of engineering structures and components.

 Find out moreDiscover Uni draws together comparable information in areas students have identified as important in making decisions about what and where to study.
 You can compare these and other data for different degree programmes in which you are interested.